LSSTDESC/desc-continuous-integration/docs/desc/ci_at_nersc.rst

 -------------------------------------------------

-Now that we are set up, we can think about how to perform CI at GitLab, relating back to what we have learnt from using GitHub actions in the previous examples.
+Now that we are set up, we can think about how to perform CI at GitLab, thinking in the context of what we have learnt from using GitHub actions in the previous examples.

 As we mentioned above, CI workflows for GitLab are placed in a file called ``.gitlab-ci.yml``, which is located in your root repository directory.
 Here we